 Estimated reading time: 6 Minutes

-Spring is normally a busy time in the farming calendar, but this year the coronavirus emergency has significantly affected farm business activity.
+Spring is normally a busy time in the farming calendar, but in spring 2020 farm business activity has been significantly affected by coronavirus.

 This article provides examples of some of the challenges farmers are facing and sets out the actions being taken to support them.